TwilightNos/Charter_demo/README.md

 # Charter_demo
 This demo is for the assessment for Charter.
-When running jar file or start the springboot project, the entry point will show on the console, which will be http://localhost:8080/
+When running jar file or starting the springboot project, the entry point will show on the console, which will be http://localhost:8080/

 ## Back-end
 The back-end part is based on SpringBoot.
 The whole project contains three layers: control layer, service layer and DAO layer.
 Also there are unit test for the methods.